pulumi/docs/content/docs/reference/pkg/aws/emr/cluster.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#clusterbootstrapaction">[]Cluster<wbr>Bootstrap<wbr>Action</a></span>
     </dt>
-    <dd>{{% md %}}List of bootstrap actions that will be run before Hadoop is started on the cluster nodes.
-Defined below
+    <dd>{{% md %}}Ordered list of bootstrap actions that will be run before Hadoop is started on the cluster nodes.
+Defined below.
 {{% /md %}}</dd>

     <dt class="property-optional"